camunda-community-hub/camunda-platform-7-osgi/README.md

 ## Get started

 Build the project and drop it into an OSGi-environment.
+Add camunda-bpm-engine 7.1.0-alpha1 or a higher version and add mybatis and yodatime.
 Alternatively you may use Apache Karaf and install camunda-bpm-osgi with the camunda-engine-karaf-feature.

 ## Resources